kgisl/pythonFDP/docs/ThinkPython2.md

 geometrically; that is, we multiply the size by a constant.
 If you increase the size arithmetically—adding a fixed number each time—the average time peraddis linear.

-You can download my implementation of HashMap fromhttp://thinkpython/code/ Map.py, but remember that there is no reason to use it; if you want a map, just use a Python dictionary.
+You can download my implementation of HashMap from http://thinkpython/code/Map.py, but remember that there is no reason to use it; if you want a map, just use a Python dictionary.

 **210  Appendix B. Analysis of Algorithms**

 ## Appendix C